imranhasan22/handbook_imran/design_pattern.md

 These patterns deal with object creation.
 They aim to simplify the creation process and provide mechanisms for creating objects in a manner that suits the given situation.
 ### Singleton Method Design Pattern
 Ensures that a class has only one instance and provides a global point of access to it.
+#### Structure
+- `Private constructor`: This prevents other classes from creating new instances.
+- `Static private instance`: This holds the single instance of the class.
+- `Static method (getInstance)`: Provides a global point of access to the instance.
+#### Example
 ```java
 public class Singleton {
     // Step 1: Create a private static instance of the class.